TYPO3-Documentation/TYPO3CMS-Guide-HowToDocument/Documentation/WritingReST/Codeblocks.rst

 In the past a simplified shorthand directive was widely used: A sentence ending with two double colon :rst:`::`, followed by a new line and an indented block of code.
-This quick syntax has several draw-backs:
+This quick syntax has several drawbacks:

 *  It is confusing to developers who seldom contribute
 *  We cannot give a caption and state the file name where the code should go.